bytecodealliance/wasmtime/cranelift/docs/ir.rst

     :arg NAME: Name of the function, passed to the linker for resolution.
     :arg signature: Function signature.
 See below.
-    :result FN: A function identifier that can be used with :inst:`call`.
+    :result FN: A function identifier that can be used with `call`.

-.. autoinst:: call
-.. autoinst:: x_return
-.. autoinst:: fallthrough_return

 This simple example illustrates direct function calls and signatures: